NeutralNoise/lol_helpers/README.md

 ## BinaryTree.h
 This has a template structure in it allowing you to put what ever you want into a binary search tree.
-The only real issue with it is that a stack overflow happens when the number of elements gets to ~4000.
+The CallOnVal functions are likely to stack overflow.

 ## RandomNum.h
 This is an Xorshift number generator.
 These are easy to make as there is a lot of